-Establishing a business capability model that is agreed upon and used by an organization can be very challenging to accomplish and takes a lot of work.
-Here at Ardoq, we have customers take all kinds of approaches.
+Establishing a business capability model that is agreed upon and used by across the organization can be very challenging to accomplish.
+We've seen organizations take all kinds of approaches.
 Some met these approaches with success, and some met failure.
-Here we will cover what we recommend is the best way to establish a model, identify capability experts, and anchor the model with your organization.
+Here we will cover our recommended way to establish a model, identify capability experts, and anchor the model within your organization.

 Establishing the Model

-A business capability model is a tool managed and used by the Enterprise Architecture function.
-When establishing a model, Ardoq recommends starting with an industry model or leverage Ardoq’s Best Practice Business Capability model and adapt/extend from there.
+A business capability model is a technique managed and used by the Enterprise Architecture function.
+When establishing a model, Ardoq recommends starting with an industry model or Ardoq’s best practice Business Capability model.
+From there you can easily adapt and extend.
 The article “6 Best Practices for Defining Business Capabilities” covers key considerations when defining or extending a business capability model.

 Business Capability Model